madgicaltechdom/Schedule-Idle-EC2-Instances-with-Terraform-Automation/README.md

 | Identifier | EC2 instance or Aurora Cluster identifier for schedule| any | n/a| yes |
 |------- | --- | --- | ------- | --- |

-# Steps for EC2 instances Scheduling:
+# Steps to Add or Modify a Machine:

 1.Define Workspaces and instance_id in workspaces which you want to schedule,Also you can change the instance_id whenever you want to do so.